REDUCIO! Generating 1K Video within 16 Seconds using Extremely Compressed Motion Latents: Conclusion

 \section{Conclusion}

-Video generation has shown promising results with many potential applications, but is still trapped by the unaffordable computation cost.
+Video generation has shown promising results with many potential applications while it is still trapped by the unaffordable computation cost.
 In this paper, we explored how to effectively cut the overhead by reducing the latent size.
-Particularly, we found the video can be encoded into extremely compressed latents with the help of a content image prior, where the latent codes only need to represent the motion variables.
+In particular, we found that video can be encoded into extremely compressed latents with the help of a content image prior, where the latent codes only need to represent the motion variables.
 With this observation, we designed the \system-VAE to compress videos to $4096\times$ smaller latents.
 Using this powerful \system-VAE, we trained the \system-DiT that enables fast high-resolution video generation.
-Our method is also compatible with other accelerating techniques, \eg rectified flow, allowing for further speedup, where we leave it for future exploration.
+Our method is also compatible with other accelerating techniques, \eg, efficient attention, rectified flow, diffusion distillation, and \etc, allowing for further speedup, where we leave it for future exploration.

-\textbf{Limitations and future work.} While \system-DiT shows a strong capacity of being consistent with the center frame, the generated videos are still relatively short (16 frames of 16 fps, \ie, 1 second) for real-world applications.
-Given the length of the video, the magnitude of the motion is also somehow limited in generated videos.
-We believe in the potential of adapting our works for longer video generation and will explore it as the future work.
+\textbf{Limitations and future work.} While \system-DiT maintains strong consistency with the center frame, the number of training videos is still relatively limited for good instruction following performance.
+Also, 16-frame training samples somehow limit the magnitude of the motion in generated videos.
+As \system is much more compute-friendly with increased video frames and extended training data.
+Therefore, we believe in the potential of adapting our work for longer video generation on large-scale training and will explore it as future work.

-Reducio is purely a research project.
-Currently, we have no plans to incorporate Reducio into a product or expand access to the public.
-We will also put Microsoft AI principles into practice when further developing the models.
-In our research paper, we account for the ethical concerns associated with text-image-to-video research.
-To mitigate issues associated with training data, we have implemented a rigorous filtering process to purge our training data of inappropriate content, such as explicit imagery and offensive language, to minimize the likelihood of generating inappropriate content.
+\textbf{Acknowledgement} This work was supported in part by the National Natural Science Foundation of China (Grant 62032006 and Grant 62472098).

 {

 }